colidescope

 print(add_two_numbers(2, 3))

 You can also return multiple values by separating them with a comma (,) after the return statement.
-In this case, you also need to provide the same number of variables to which to assign the results of executing the Function.
-Let's expand our Function to return both the addition and multiplication of two numbers:
+In this case, you also need to provide the same number of variables to which to assign the results of executing the function.
+Let's expand our function to return both the addition and multiplication of two numbers:

 def two_numbers(input_number_1, input_number_2):